Gluten-free foods are foods like fruits, vegetables and meats, for example because they do not contain gluten protein in their composition.

 How to follow a gluten free diet

-To follow a gluten-free diet, you can only eat gluten-free foods and it is necessary to exclude all foods with gluten such as those made with wheat, barley or rye flour such as cakes, biscuits, or bread, for example.
+To follow a gluten-free diet, you can only eat gluten-free foods and it is necessary to exclude all foods with gluten such as those made with wheat, barley or rye flour such as cakes, biscuits or bread, for example.
+See more about foods with gluten.

 A gluten-free diet can help decrease the symptoms caused by gluten in celiac patients like diarrhea and abdominal pain.
 A gluten-free diet is also used to lose weight because crackers, bread, cakes or cookies are eliminated from the diet, for example, which decreases the calories that are ingested.